Chart Color Schemes

 Illawong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Illawong's dwellings, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings.
-In comparison, Sydney metro had 70.4% houses and 29.6% other dwellings.
+In Illawong, as per the latest Census, 92.4% of dwellings were houses, with the remaining 7.6% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 70.4% houses and 29.6% other dwellings.
 Home ownership in Illawong was 50.0%, with mortgaged dwellings at 41.7% and rented ones at 8.3%.
-The median monthly mortgage repayment in the area was $2,976, higher than Sydney metro's average of $2,600.
+The median monthly mortgage repayment was $2,976, higher than Sydney metro's average of $2,600.
 Median weekly rent in Illawong was $650, compared to Sydney metro's $483.
-Nationally, Illawong's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Illawong's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing